This syllabus is valid: 2024-08-26

 Examination modes

-The modul is examined with written exam.
-Quizzes are given at the seminars and can provide bonus points for the written exam.
-The grade is assessed with Fail (U), Pass (G) or Pass with Distinction (VG).
+Module 1: Theory part 4.5 credits: The module is examined with a written classroom exam.
+Quizzes are given at the seminars, which can give bonus points for the exam.
+The grade on the module is assessed as Fail (U), Pass (G) or Pass with Distinction (VG).

-The module is examined with written laboratory report.
-The grade is assessed with Fail (U) or Pass (G).
+Module 2: Laboratory part 3 credits: The module is examined individually with written laboratory reports and oral presentation of the laboratories.
+The grade on the module is assessed as Fail (U) or Pass (G).

-On the course as a whole the potential grades are Fail (U), Pass (G) or Pass with distinction (VG).
-The grade is based on the grade received on module 1 and will not be given until all obligatory modules have been approved.
+The entire course is given one of the grades Fail (U), Pass (G) or Well passed (VG).
+In order to pass the entire course, all tests and mandatory modules must be passed.
+The grade is based on the grade obtained on module 1 and is only given when all mandatory modules have been approved.

 A student who has received a passing result on an exam may not take a new exam.

-In the event that the course expires or major changes are introduced, the students are assured at least three occasions of examination (including regular examination) as prescribed in the syllabus to the course that the student originally registered in over a period of a maximum of two years from the previous syllabus expired.
+In the event that the course plan ceases to apply or undergoes major changes, students are guaranteed at least three exam opportunities (including regular exam opportunities) according to the regulations in the course plan in which the student was originally course registered for a maximum of two years from the time the previous course plan ceased to apply.